Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 ---
-### What to Do If I Can't Enable the Cloud Service of SwitchBot Lock Pro?
+### What to Do If I Can't Enable the Third-party Service of SwitchBot Lock Pro?

 Last Updated: 2024/05/28